A Latent Shrinkage Position Model for Binary and Count Network Data: Illustrative applications

-Figure \ref{fig:catpred} illustrates posterior predictive check metrics from 30 posterior predictive replicate networks for each of the 10 logistic LSPM and LPM MCMC chains.
-While the logistic LSPM tends to underestimate network transitivity, it performs better than LPM across the majority of metrics with network density closer to that of the data, with higher accuracy and F1 score, and lower Hamming distance.
+Figure \ref{fig:cat_dim_bar} suggests that $p_m = 3$ effective dimensions are required for these data, with low associated uncertainty.
+Upon fitting multiple LPMs with $p = \{1, \ldots, 5\}$, the BIC suggests 2 dimensions are optimal, with 3 dimensions being next best.
+Posterior predictive check metrics from 30 posterior predictive replicate networks for each of the 10 logistic LSPM and LPM MCMC chains are shown in Figure \ref{fig:cat_pred}.
+While the logistic LSPM tends to underestimate network transitivity, it performs better than the LPM across the majority of metrics, with the estimated density close to the network data density, higher accuracy and $F_1$ score, and lower Hamming distance.